-Did you love Downton Abbey?
+4. Did you love Downton Abbey?
 I did!
 The village that appeared in the series is actually in the Cotswolds (the main home, Highclere Castle, is south of the Cotswolds).

 Logistics: The tour begins at Victoria Coach Station at 9 am and returns to the same spot by 7 pm.
 The tour runs between May and September.

 Cotswolds Plus more Day Trips from London

 5. The London to Stonehenge day trip takes in Stonehenge, the lovely town of Bath and the Cotswolds village of Lacock.
 The tour also drives through the Cotswolds.

 6. Combine the Cotswolds with the stunning Blenheim Palace in this Downton Abbey Village Blenheim Palace and the Cotswolds Tour 1 Day

 Blenheim Palace is best known as the birthplace of Winston Churchill.
 It is the only non-royal Palace in the UK and well worth a visit.

 7. Visit Shakespeare’s Stratford and the Cotswolds with a free lunch on this Shakespeare’s Stratford and Cotswolds Tour.
 Pick up point is the Golden Tours office at Victoria Station at 8 am.

 8. Visit Stratford plus Bibury and Bourton-on-the-Water on this Cotswolds and Shakespeare tour.
 This tour also departs at 8 am from the Golden Tours office at Victoria Station.